-Although the full board of directors is ultimately responsible for the oversight of our risk management processes, the board is assisted in this task by a number of its committees and committees of the Bank's board of directors.
+Although the full board is ultimately responsible for the oversight of our risk management processes, the board is assisted in this task by a number of its committees and committees of the Bank's board of directors.
+All of our directors are also members of the Bank's board of directors.
 These committees are primarily responsible for considering and overseeing the risks within their particular area of concern.
 For example, our audit committee focuses on financial reporting and operational risk.
 As provided in its charter, the audit committee is required to meet regularly with management, our independent registered public accounting firm and our internal auditors to discuss the integrity of our financial reporting processes and internal controls as well as the steps that have been taken to monitor and control risks related to such matters.
 The audit committee also meets with management to discuss our major risk exposures and the steps management has taken to monitor and control such exposures, including risk assessment and risk management policies.
-The IT committee is primarily responsible for the development, maintenance and security of the Bank's network devices and oversight of security standards and guidelines, and the IT committee also assists in the investigation and resolution of any security exposures and breaches identified by the Bank's information security department, and reports to the board of directors as necessary.
+Our compensation committee, whose duties are described in more detail below, evaluates the risks that our executive compensation programs may generate.
+We also delegate certain risk oversight functions to committees of the Bank.
+The Bank's compliance committee assists the board in fulfilling its responsibilities relating to oversight of operational compliance with applicable regulatory requirements and sound ethical standards, and oversees our relationship with our principal regulatory authorities.
+The committee also oversees education, training and communications with the goal of having our policies and procedures on regulatory compliance and ethics properly disseminated, understood and followed.
+The Bank's IT committee is primarily responsible for the development, maintenance and security of the Bank's network devices and oversight of security standards and guidelines, and the IT committee also assists in the investigation and resolution of any security exposures and breaches identified by the Bank's information security department, and reports to the board as necessary.
 The Bank's credit committee is primarily responsible for credit and other risks arising in connection with our lending activities, which includes overseeing management committees that also address these risks.
 The Bank's asset-liability committee monitors our interest rate risk, with the goal of structuring our asset-liability composition to maximize net interest income while minimizing the adverse impact of changes in interest rates on net interest income and capital.
-Finally, our compensation committee, whose duties are described in more detail below, evaluates the risks that our executive compensation programs may generate.

 Each committee meets regularly with management to assist in identifying all of the risks within such committee's areas of responsibility and in monitoring and, where necessary, taking appropriate action to mitigate the applicable risks.
-Following each committee meeting, the committee chairman provides a report at the next board meeting to the full board of directors on issues related to such committee's risk oversight duties.
+Following each committee meeting, the committee chairman provides a report at the next board meeting to the full board on issues related to such committee's risk oversight duties.
 To the extent that any risks reported to the full board need to be discussed outside the presence of management, the board will call an executive session to discuss these issues.